-Please refer to the Provider Directory for the names and locations of participating providers in your area or call Member Services at the number on the back of this booklet.
+Please refer to the Provider Directory or our online provider finder tool for the names and locations of participating providers in your area or call Member Services at the number on the back of this booklet.

 Network dental providers are listed under Dentists in the Provider Directory and the online provider finder tool.